jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The tech community calls this disruption.
 While disruption has thankfully torn down many gates.
 It mainly replaced low-hanging fruit like consumer goods.
 To keep ushering us into the Internet Age, we need to upgrade disruption with Techvolution and digital mass-collaboration.

-Only a society full of collaborating player gods will finally turn the fantastic world of science fiction into Main Street's new reality.
+Only a new breed of apps custom-designed to solve real-life problems.
+And a society full player gods using them on the frontline, will turn the fantastic world of science fiction into Main Street's new reality.

-<div style='position:relative; padding-bottom:calc(36.25% + 44px)'><iframe src='' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
+<div style='position:relative; padding-bottom:calc(47.25% + 44px)'><iframe src='' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

  _Here's a glimpse into the open-source community.
 They make more money because they together we can solve more problems than ever before.
-Credit: [Honeypot](https://www.youtube.com/watch?v=ifq3xhik8tE)._ [Reader Mode.](https://gfycat.com/ifr/RespectfulFlickeringAfricanbushviper)
+Credit: [Honeypot](https://www.youtube.com/watch?v=ifq3xhik8tE).
+[Reader Mode.](https://gfycat.com/ifr/RespectfulFlickeringAfricanbushviper)_

 ## The Era of Digital Mass Collaboration